Kanisa1/Database-_Prediction-Pipeline/Database---Prediction-Pipeline/docs/ERD_diagram.md

 ## Database Schema Overview

 The loan prediction system uses a hybrid approach with both MySQL (relational) and MongoDB (NoSQL) databases to store and manage loan application data, predictions, and analytics.
-Demonstrates a 1 to 1 relationship between and among each of the 4 tables(loan_applications, loan_features etc)
+Demonstrates a 1 to 1 relationship between and among each of the 4 tables(loan_applications, loan_features, loan_predictions and the loan_analytics tables)

 ## MySQL Database Schema